640 South State StreetDover, Delaware 19901

 401 North Carter RoadSmyrna, DE 19977

 640 S. State StreetDover DE 1990121 West Clarke AvenueMilford DE 19963

 ABG, systemic arterial blood gas analysis, PaO2, PaCO2, pH, or oxygen saturation test.

 An arterial blood gas analysis (ABG) measures the balance of oxygen and carbon dioxide in your blood to see how well your lungs are working.
 It also measures the acid-base balance in the blood.
-Your kidneys and lungs keep this acid-base balance, which is necessary for the enzyme systems in your body to function at their best.
+Your kidneys and lungs keep this acid-base balance.
+You need this for the enzyme systems in your body to work at their best.
 When there is an imbalance, your blood has too much acid (acidosis) or too much base (alkalosis).
-Untreated, the imbalance can be harmful and even life-threatening..
+Untreated, the imbalance can be harmful and even life-threatening.

 People with kidney disease, renal failure, diabetes, shock, chronic vomiting, or other conditions may have problems with the acid-base balance in their blood.
 Here are some of the more common reasons an ABG is ordered: